 - In the account settings page, click API keys.

-- If you don’t have a key, click Generate API Key.
+- If you do not have a key, click Generate API Key.

 - Enter a name for your key and click Generate API Key.